neoforged/Documentation/docs/resources/client/models/index.md

 Item overrides can assign a different model to an item based on a float value, called the override value.
 For example, bows and crossbows use this to change the texture depending on how long they have been drawn.
 Overrides have both a model and a code side to them.

 The model can specify one or multiple override models that should be used when the override value is equal to or greater than the given threshold value.
 For example, the bow uses two different properties `pulling` and `pull`. `pulling` is treated as a boolean value, with 1 being interpreted as pulling and 0 as not pulling, while `pull` represents how much the bow is currently pulled.
 It then uses these properties to specify usage of three alternative models when charged to below 65% (`pulling` 1, no `pull` value), 65% (`pulling` 1, `pull` 0.65) and 90% (`pulling` 1, `pull` 0.9).
-If multiple models apply (because the value keeps on becoming bigger), the one closest to the actual value is used.
+If multiple models apply (because the value keeps on becoming bigger), the first in the list matches, so make sure your order is correct.
 The overrides look as follows:

 ```json5
 {